hfog2066/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

-<h1>This repository contains a 0x14.
+<h1>This repository contains 0x14.
 C - Bit manipulation, tasks for Holberton School.</h1>
 <br>
 <hr>
 <h4>0.
 0 Write a function that converts a binary number to an unsigned int. </h4>